 An appointment will be arranged with a consultant maxillofacial surgeon, for what in a sense is the key part of the implant process.

 Getting this detailed evaluation right is the foundation of good implant work.
-A full examination, x-rays, discussion on your medical history and wishes all play a part, as will the knowledge and skill of your consultant.
+A full examination, x-rays, CT scans, discussion on your medical history and wishes can all play a part, as will the knowledge and skill of your consultant.

 They will be positive, yet realistic.
 Fully assessing the condition of bone and whether augmentation, or bone grafts are required.
 Considering medical and lifestyle factors, treatment needed for other dental conditions.